-- 3. Capabilities: Describe Offeror's capabilities for performing the Services under the awarded Contract, including personnel resources and management capabilities, the resources Offeror's company would use achieve the Contract objectives, and how Offeror has successfully met schedule constraints in performing similar projects.
+- 3. Capabilities.
+Describe Offeror's capabilities for performing the Contract, including personnel resources and management capabilities.
 If applicable, describe how subcontractors or partners are used and how rates are determined when using subcontractors.
-Provide a list of firms, if any, that will be used. - 4.
-Key Personnel: Identify by name all Key Personnel.
-Describe the technical knowledge of and experience of proposed personnel in the requested Services with respect to, but not limited to, experience and qualifications including depth of knowledge, expertise and number of years.
-Indicate any other personnel that will be assigned to USAC and his/her role on the contract.
-Provide a brief summary of each of these professional staff members' qualifications to include education and all relevant experience. - a.
-Submit resumes for all Key Personnel, as an attachment (Attachment A) to the technical volume, no longer than two (2) pages in length per resume. - b.
-If Offeror, at time of proposal and prior to the award of the contract, has information that any such Key Personnel anticipate terminating his or her employment or affiliation with Offeror, Offeror shall identify such personnel and include the expected termination date in the proposal.
+Provide a list of firms, if any, that will be used. - 5.
+Recruiting.
+Offerors shall describe in detail their process for recruiting, screening, validating, and qualifying candidates.
+Offerors shall describe in detail their plan for recruiting individuals to fill the positions(s) identified in Section B.7.B in a timely manner. - 6.
+Key Personnel.
+Identify by name all Key Personnel.
+Describe the technical knowledge of and experience of proposed personnel in the requested services with respect to, but not limited to, experience and qualifications including depth of knowledge, expertise and number of years of experience.
+It is preferred that the Contractor Account Manager has at least three (3) years of experience with IT staffing while in the role of Contractor Account Manager.
+Provide two (2) clients in which the proposed Contractor Account Manager held a similar position.
+Indicate any other personnel that will be assigned to USAC and his/her role in the contract.
+Provide a brief summary of each of these professional staff members' qualifications to include education and all relevant experience.

+- a.
+Submit resumes for all Key Personnel, as an attachment (Attachment A) to the technical volume.
+Each resume must be no longer than two (2) pages in length. - b.
+If Offeror, at the time of proposal and prior to the award of the contract, has information that any such Key Personnel anticipates terminating his or her employment or affiliation with Offeror, Offeror shall identify such personnel and include the expected termination date in the proposal. - 7.
+Transition Plan.
+Provide a generic Transition Plan as outlined in Section B.10.
+(Transition of Incumbents).
+Transition Plan shall be included as Attachment B to Technical Volume.
+Maximum ten (10) pages.

-C. Past Performance Information (Volume 3)
+C. Experience and Past Performance Information (Volume 3)